deeppaco/logo_detection_project/README.md

 `

 The resulting predictions will be saved in the folder yolov5/runs/detect/.
-Use the file Post_training_analysis_yolov5.ipynb in the yolov5 folder to analyze the results.
+Use the file Post_training_analysis_yolov5.ipynb in the yolov5 folder to analyze the results (path names have to be changed!).

 ### Faster R-CNN